-By now, you’ve probably realized that Thanksgiving is the gateway to the spend-heavy holiday season.
+By now, you’ve probably realized Thanksgiving is the gateway to the spend-heavy holiday season.
 With your fridge stocked for this weekend’s big family dinner, you might already be wondering how your bank account will survive the next few months.
-What if you could pay for your Thanksgiving dinner with the returns from a cash-back credit card?
+What if you could pay for your Thanksgiving dinner with the returns from one of the best cash-back credit cards in Canada?

 Leading up to the holidays, you could be racking up rewards for your everyday spending on groceries, gas, drugstore items, and even household bills using a card that refunds you a percentage of every dollar you spend.

 The turkey is generally the centrepiece—and the biggest cost—of a Thanksgiving meal.
 For example, using Metro’s flyer for Sept.
 29 to Oct.
 5, a frozen Butterball turkey costs $1.49/pound.
 Using Butterball’s handy turkey calculator, the recommended size for 10 guests is 20 pounds, which would cost $29.80.
 Then there’s all the trimmings: Stuffing, mashed potatoes, vegetables, alcohol, rolls, butter, and dessert.
 It’s likely to add up to $75 to $100, depending on the numbers of guests.

 Even if you aren’t shouldering the entire cost of dinner, you may have to consider host gifts, gas for travelling, plane tickets, or even an early Christmas present or two for long-distance relatives.
 Here’s how you can start utilizing your everyday spending habits to pay for next year’s holiday festivities.